kubernetes/community/contributors/design-proposals/federated-statefulsets.md

 cluster/instance outside the cluster for periodic backups) using the global dns identities.
 This section deals with the cluster local stateful identities.

-Together with the statefulset object, the user will also need to submit the request for a headless service corresponding to the statefulset.
-When such requests (one for statefulset and another for the headless service) are sent to the federation control plane, the federation service controller will create a matching headless service in each of the clusters.
-The federated statefulset controller will in parallel partition the total number of stateful replicas and create statefulsets with partitioned replica numbers into at least 1 or more clusters.
+When a request for the statefulset object creation is submitted to the federation control plane, the federated statefulset controller will partition the total number of stateful replicas and create statefulsets with partitioned replica numbers into at least 1 or more clusters.
 The noteworthy point is the proposal that federated stateful controller would additionally modify the statefulset name by appending the cluster name to the statefulset name into whichever cluster the partitioned statefulset is getting created.
 This will ensure that each pod in the federated statefulset maintains an unique identity across all clusters, including a stable non-changing hostname for each pod even with the ordinal numbers being generated local to the clusters.
+This also seems reasonable due to the lack of portability of storage and thus the dns identities across the clusters.
 This is an important modification and will need to be documented well for the users of the federated stateful replicas.

 There is a possible issue, however quite unlikely, with this approach, that the name length might exceed the allowed k8s object name of 254 characters.
 This can be left as an open issue (likely to be hit